-My ramblings of how me and mine, live our best life on our little Welsh homestead.
-Growing our own, aiming for self-sufficiency and self-reliance, fun and frolics, learning lots - not getting it right all the time but loving everything, even if it rains!
+My ramblings of how me and mine live our best life on a little Welsh homestead.
+We grow our own and aim for self-reliance whilst having laughs, fun and frolics as we learn lots - not getting it right all the time - but love everything about our life even if it rains!

 I don't seem to have had time to write a post since Tuesday but let's see what has been going on.
 (Sorry no photos.)